syncfusion-content/fileformat-docs/File-Formats/DocIO/Applying-Watermark.md

 document.Close()

 {% endhighlight %}

+  {% endtabs %}

 ## Picture Watermark

-You can add or modify picture watermark in the Word document. **PictureWatermark** class represents picture watermark in the Word document.
+You can add or modify picture watermark in the Word document.
+PictureWatermark class represents picture watermark in the Word document.

 The following code example illustrates how to add a picture watermark to the Word document.

+{% tabs %}

 {% highlight c# %}
-C#

 //Creates a new Word document